 We contend that the proposed revised Scope of Practice Standard is unnecessary under the principles of the National Scheme, which recognises the importance of public protection using minimal regulatory force.
-No other registered health professionals have Scope of Practice Standard.
-The quality and safety of dental care provided by dental hygienists, dental therapists and oral health therapists is well known globally.
+All other registered health professionals do not have Scope of Practice Standard.
+The quality and safety of dental care provided by dental hygienists, dental therapists and oral health therapists is globally well known.
 Our profession has the lowest number of notifications within the dental profession, and of those, most are low risk in nature.
-We recognise the need for all dental practitioners to abide by the Board's Code of Conduct, which we feel is of sufficient weight to mandate the requirement for safe practice and to protect the public.
-The Code of Conduct is used frequently and referenced to support the decision-making process by all State and Territory registration and notification committees, including co-regulatory functions.
-Sanctions for breaches of this standard apply equally to all who are registered by the Board.
-There is no evidence to suggest that OHPs should be treated any differently.
-We understand this viewpoint is shared with our colleagues from the DHAA
+We recognise the need for all dental practitioners to abide by the Board's Code of Conduct, which we feel is of sufficient weight to mandate a requirements for safe practice and to protect the public.
+The Code of Conduct is used frequently and referenced to support the decision-making process by all State and Territory registration and notification committees.
+Sanctions for breaches of this standard apply equally to all who are registered by the Dental Board of Australia.
+There is no evidence to suggest that oral health practitioners should be treated any differently.